 AKSC receives data from several different sources.
 Generally, this includes total catch and species composition information from the North Pacific Groundfish Observer Program, Alaska Fisheries Science Center; total catch and species composition information from the Alaska Region; and production data from the Alaska Region.
-These data are used by NMFS to debit quota accounts and calculate groundfish retention.
+NMFS uses these data to debit quota accounts and calculate groundfish retention.

-The AKSC staff receive observer data, which are archived in a database.
+AKSC staff receive observer data, which are archived in a database.
 The database allows the AKSC staff to track various Amendment 80 quota accounts, bycatch amounts, catch of other non-Amendment 80 species, and transfers among Members.
 AKSC staff use the database to summarize catch information and distribute regular catch reports to vessels and AKSC members.
 AKSC staff also perform routine data quality checks on observer data and resolve any discovered errors with individual vessels and NMFS.